Deviation from maximal entanglement for mid-spectrum eigenstates of local Hamiltonians: Preliminaries

 \end{lemma}

-\begin{proof} For $d=2$, the lemma is proved in Ref.~\cite{Hua19NPB}.\footnote{In the proof of Ref.~\cite{Hua19NPB}, $\rho$ is an eigenstate of $H$.
-However, the proof does not really use this property of $\rho$.
-Thus, without modification it applies to any (possibly mixed) state.} It is straightforward to extend the proof to any integer $d>2$. \end{proof}
+\begin{IEEEproof} For $d=2$, the lemma is proved in Ref.~\cite{Hua19NPB}.\footnote{In the proof of Ref.~\cite{Hua19NPB}, $\rho$ is an eigenstate of $H$.
+However, the proof does not use this property of $\rho$.
+Thus, without modification it applies to any (possibly mixed) state.} It is straightforward to extend the proof to any integer $d>2$. \end{IEEEproof}

 It is straightforward to extend Lemma \ref{l} to two and higher spatial dimensions.